Jcg408/CLI-project/README.md

 Flatiron School Online Immersive Engineering Course Project CLI Data Gem Portfolio Project

-The purpose of this project is to use various aspects of Command Line Interface, Object Oriented Ruby, Collaborating Objects and Scraping to build a CLI application.
+The purpose of this project is to use Object Oriented Ruby, Collaborating Objects and Scraping to build a CLI application.

-**This is a work in progress and not nearly done. - 12/29/2018
+This project is 10 Top Favorite Cocktails with recipes.

 ## Installation